GoogleCloudPlatform/dotnet-docs-samples/bigtable/api/README.md

     createCluster         Creates an additional replicated cluster within an instance.

-    deleteCluster         Delete a cluater from an instance.
+    deleteCluster         Deletes a cluster from an instance.

-    deleteInstance        Delete an instance from a project.
+    deleteInstance        Deletes an instance from a project.

     help                  Display more information on a specific command.